chevah/geck/content/leave.rst

 * When you run out of paid leave days, just continue to record them.
   It is **OK** if you need more holiday days.
 Extra holiday days are not paid.
-  Not paid leave days will be substracted from your salary of the last month of the year.
+  Unpaid leave days will be subtracted from your salary of the last month of the year.